 Live Magnetic Air was recorded at this venue as well.
 Two shows were played tonight, giving the band four shows of material to work with from the consecutive nights.

 Kim later recalled that had contracted laryngitis and his voice gave out (a review of last night's show says it was already showing signs of strain then), leading them to overdub some of his lead vocals for the live album eventually released in November.
 Like all Max Webster albums, it went gold (A Million Vacations went platinum).

-A fan recalls: "I remember them saying "no fire crackers on the stage or the guys will stop."
-Back in the day it was a ritual to have fire crackers, beach balls, and frisbees at at a rock show.
+A fan, Ian Gelb, recalls: "We got the 'no firecrackers on the stage or the guys will stop' speech before they came on.
+Back in the day it was a ritual to have firecrackers, beach balls, and frisbees at a rock show.
 They closed the show with Hangover.
 Max at their finest!"